Bike to School Week 2017: May 29 - June 2

 - Do I have to participate during the week that HUB has set?

 Some schools chose, because of various other school commitments, to run their Bike to School Week celebrations during another week.
 This is fine and HUB will support you no matter when you chose to get your school riding!
-However to be eligible for prizes, you must submit your daily trip counts by June 5th.
+However, to be eligible for prizes, you must submit your number of trips and riders by June 9th.